Shrimp & Scallop Scampi

 • Once spaghetti is done, melt 2 TBSP plain butter (4 TBSP for 4 servings) in pan used for shrimp and scallops over medium heat.
 Add remaining garlic and cook until fragrant, 30 seconds. • Stir in stock concentrates and ¼ cup pasta cooking water (1⁄3 cup for 4).
 Simmer until sauce has slightly reduced, 1-2 minutes.

 • Divide pasta between bowls.
-Top with remaining parsley, remaining Parmesan, and chili flakes to taste.
+Top with remaining parsley, remaining Parmesan, and remaining chili flakes to taste.
 Add a big squeeze of lemon juice over top and serve with any remaining lemon wedges on the side.